mashadaut/CandyShop/README.md

 -----------
 **CandyShop** is web application for information support of pastry shops - intermediaries.
-It is developed in C # in Microsoft Visual Studio using a data model designed in the same environment, as well as using ASP.Net MVC technology.
+It is developed in C # in Microsoft Visual Studio using a data model designed in the same environment as well as using ASP.Net MVC technology.

-Instalation
+Before installation
 -----------
 Please make sure the release file is unpacked under a Web-accessible directory.
 You shall see the following files and directories: